Ogier the Dane: Chevalerie Ogier

-Ogier, a condemned hostage, is initially an unarmed spectator when Charles (Charlemagne) fights Saracens in Italy at the Pope's request.
-But when the French suffer a setback, Ogier joins the fight, seizing a flag and arms from a fleeing standard-bearer, and is knighted by the king in gratitude.
-Next, Ogier accepts the challenge of single combat from the Saracen Karaheut, but enemies interrupt and abduct Ogier.
-Karaheut protests for Ogier's release, to no avail, and loses his engagement to the admiral's daughter.
-She now wishes to marry the newcomer on the battlefield, Brunamont of Maiolgre (Mallorca), but her wish will only be granted if a champion fights against Brunamont, and she names Ogier.
-Ogier, armed with Karaheut's sword Cortain (or Corte, Cortana, etc.), vanquishes Brunamont and wins the horse Broiefort.
+When Charles (Charlemagne), at the Pope's request, launches a war campaign against Saracens invading Rome, Ogier is there initially as an unarmed bystander.
+But when the French suffer a setback, Ogier joins the fray, seizing a flag and arms from a fleeing standard-bearer.
+For his deeds, Ogier is knighted by Charlemagne and is girt with the king's own sword.
+Next, Ogier accepts the challenge of single combat from the Saracen warrior Karaheut of India, but enemies interrupt and abduct Ogier.
+Karaheut protests for Ogier's release, to no avail, and loses his engagement to the amiral's daughter.
+The amiral then decides his daughter should marry the brutish warrior Brunamont of Maiolgre (Mallorca), but she is unwilling, and appoints the captured Ogier as her champion to fight on her behalf.
+Ogier, armed with Karaheut's sword Cortain (or Corte, Cortana, etc.), vanquishes Brunamont and confiscates the horse Broiefort.